 Speech/audio coding has traditionally involved substantial domain-specific knowledge such as speech generation models.
 If you haven’t heard of this concept, don’t worry, because you might be using this technology in your everyday life, e.g., when you are on the phone, listening to the music using your mobile device, watching television, etc. The goal of audio coding is to compress the input signal into a bitstream, whose bitrate is, of course, smaller than the input, and then to be able to recover the original signal out of the code.
 The reconstructed signal should be as perceptually similar as possible to the original one.

 We’ve long wondered if there’s a data-driven alternative to the traditional coders.
-Don’t get me wrong though—our goal is to improve the coding efficiency with the help from deep learning, while we may need to keep some of the helpful techniques from the traditional coders.
+Don’t get me wrong though—our goal is to improve the coding efficiency with the help from deep learning, while we may need to keep some of the helpful techniques from the traditional DSP technology.
 We are just curious as to how far can we go with a deep learning-based approach.

 Our initial thought was simple: a bottleneck-looking autoencoder will do the job, as it will reduce the dimensionality in the code layer.
 The thing is, the dimension reduction doesn’t guarantee a good amount of